airr-community/airr-standards/CONTRIBUTING.rst

 ---------------

-Public releases of the airr-standards API packages, schema, and documentation require the following step to be performed:
+Public releases of the airr-standards API packages, schema, and documentation require the following steps to be performed:

 - Update the release notes contained in the news.rst files with the standards documentation (``docs/standards/news.rst``), python package (``lang/python/NEWS.rst``),